noisiver/mod-progression/README.md

 # Note
 Keep in mind that it's not complete even if there seems to be a lot done.
 It's not meant to be 1:1 compared to retail because with changes to spells and so forth that's impossible without client and core edits, and those kind of edits are not what I want.

-I haven't added the level 60 versions of Naxxramas and Onyxia's Lair, or the opening of the Ahn'Qiraj, yet.
+I haven't added the level 60 versions of Naxxramas and Onyxia's Lair, or the opening of the Ahn'Qiraj yet.
 Most of this is already done in my core patch but I rather do it from scratch, clean it up and minimize the amount of edits required to support it.
+I don't need reports for these unless specifically stated.

 # Corrections
 Create issue reports for anything that isn't correct and I will look into it as soon as I have the time to.
 If something isn't intended to be in a certain patch, or if it is, I want to change it and would greatly appreciate reports for it.